 If this is what works for you, that’s great but I do recommend taking a step back and really thinking about if keeping cable is in your best interest, not only when it comes to your money but also your life in general.

 Watching too much TV was a big problem for me.
-If it is one for you too, keeping cable isn’t a bargain no matter how much you save.
+If it is one for you too, keeping cable may not be a bargain no matter how much you save.

 It’s also possible that new service providers will come to your area, driving down costs of internet.
 Google Fiber is supposed to roll out where I live in a year or two.
 Also, the city in which I lived received a grant that allows it to offer lower-cost services to certain households.
 I’ve never qualified but if I did, it would make un-bundling worthwhile.